Ernest Gébler: Later career

 After his writing career took off with his first novel in 1946, Gébler enjoyed greater success with his novel The Plymouth Adventure (1950), which was made into a Hollywood film.
-He was first married to Leatrice Gilbert (1924–2015), daughter of the actors John Gilbert and Leatrice Joy, whom he met in Hollywood; he was Leatrice's fourth husband.
-The couple moved to Ireland, got married and had a son John Karl (called Karl by Ernest but John by his mother).
-They were divorced in 1952, and mother and baby returned to America.
+He was first married to Leatrice Gilbert (1924–2015), daughter of the actors John Gilbert and Leatrice Joy, whom he met in Hollywood.
+The couple moved to Ireland, got married and were divorced in 1951 and she returned to America.

 In Dublin in 1952 Gébler met future novelist Edna O'Brien, then working in a pharmacist's shop.
 After opposition from O'Brien's family, they moved to England, married in 1954, and made their home at Lake Park House, overlooking Lough Dan, in Co Wicklow.
 They had two sons, Karl (later Carlo) and Sasha, who became respectively a writer and an architect.
 The house was sold in 1955 to the poet Richard Murphy.
-It was Gébler who introduced O'Brien to her first publisher, Iain Hamilton of Hutchinson. and her literary career eclipsed Gébler's after her début novel The Country Girls in 1960.
+It was Gébler who introduced O'Brien to her first publisher, Iain Hamilton of Hutchinson.
+Her literary career eclipsed Gébler's after her début novel The Country Girls in 1960.

+Late personal life

 The couple separated in 1964 and divorced in 1968, with O'Brien eventually gaining sole custody of the children.
 Both O'Brien and Carlo Gébler later wrote about Ernest's cruelty to the family.
 Gébler returned to Dublin in 1970, but also owned farmland near Lough Owel, and became friendly with his neighbour J. P. Donleavy.

 After a fall at home, Gébler was taken into care and his house in the Dublin suburb of Dalkey was sold.
 He spent the last seven years of his life at Grove Nursing Home in Killiney, Dublin, where he died in 1998 of a bronchial infection, after several years with Alzheimer's disease.
 He was 83.